 - 6.12 Ministerial contact officers should distribute proof Hansard transcripts to the minister and other witnesses who appeared at the hearings so they can make any necessary corrections.
 The usual rules regarding corrections to Hansard transcripts apply.
 Alterations should only be made if they are necessary to correct a transcription error, not to improve style or sentence construction.
-Amendments to or clarifications of evidence may be requested in writing through a separate letter. - 6.13 Transcript corrections are due at the same time as the answers to questions on notice and supplementary questions. - Proof transcripts will be published on the committee's website shortly after the hearing is held.
-6.14
+Substantive amendments to or clarifications of evidence may be requested in writing through a separate letter to the committee. - 6.13 Transcript corrections are due at the same time as the answers to questions on notice and supplementary questions. - 6.14 Proof transcripts will be published on the committee's website shortly after the hearing is held.